xemonix0/Cherry-Doom/docs/nughud.md

 nughud_frags_wide 1
 ```

-**`NUGHUD` supports custom fonts for all numbered widgets.**
+**`NUGHUD` supports custom fonts for most widgets.**
-Graphics for all characters of a given font must be provided for the font to be used, else the Vanilla font will be used.
+Graphics for all characters of a given font must be provided for the font to be used, else the Vanilla font will be used instead.

 The following fonts are available: